Sex verification in sports: History

-Sex verification in sports began in the 1940s with "femininity certificates" provided by a physician.
-It subsequently evolved into visual inspections, physical examinations, chromosome testing, and later testosterone level testing.
-These tests were all designed to ensure that athletes were only allowed to compete as their sex, but mostly resulted in the exclusion of intersex athletes.
-It is not always simply checking whether a person's sex chromosome pair is XX vs. XY, or comparing their levels of key sex hormones to distinct reference ranges, to determine an athlete's sex.
-Variations in pairings of inherited chromosome, other genetic aspects, and pre- and postnatal physical development at subcellular to organ levels mean some people are not unambiguously female or male.
-Fetuses start out as undifferentiated, then the SRY gene (which is usually—but not always—located on the Y chromosome) turns on a variety of hormones that differentiate by the time of birth the newborn as a male baby.
-But sometimes this differentiation does not occur while other times the SRY gene is located on a different chromosome: People with two X chromosomes can develop hormonally or phenotypically as a male; and people with an X and a Y can develop hormonally or phenotypically as a female.
+From 1946 to 1966, national sporting associations conducted sex verification testing.
+The first mandatory sex test issued by the International Association of Athletics Federations (IAAF), the world's track and field governing body, for woman athletes was in July 1950 in the month before the European Championships in Belgium.
+All athletes were tested in their own countries.
+The IAAF instituted sex testing at the actual games, starting at the 1966 European Athletics Championships in response to suspicion that several female athletes from the Soviet Union and Eastern Europe were actually men.
+At the Olympics, testing was introduced in 1968.
+Subsequent reports have shown that the tests could cause psychological harm.
+Sex verification—identifying athletes whose hormone levels are abnormal compared to others of their purported sex—can cause sex identity crises, elicit demeaning reactions (publicly and privately), isolate athletes socially, and lead to depression and sometimes suicide.

 Physical examinations

-United States Olympic Committee president Avery Brundage requested, during or shortly after the 1936 Summer Olympics in Berlin, that a system be established to examine female athletes.
-According to a Time magazine article about hermaphrodites, Brundage felt the need to clarify "sex ambiguities" after observing the performance of Czechoslovak runner and jumper Zdeňka Koubková and English shotputter and javelin thrower Mary Edith Louise Weston.
+Future IOC president Avery Brundage requested, during or shortly after the 1936 Summer Olympics in Berlin, that a system be established to examine female athletes.
+According to a Time magazine article about intersex people, Brundage felt the need to clarify "sex ambiguities" after observing the performance of Czechoslovak runner and jumper Zdeňka Koubková and English shotputter and javelin thrower Mary Edith Louise Weston.
 Both individuals later had gender reassignment surgery and legally changed their names, to Zdeněk Koubek and Mark Weston, respectively.

-Sex verification tests began in 1950 with the International Association of Athletics Federations (IAAF), using physical examinations.
+Sex verification tests began in 1950 with the IAAF, using physical examinations.
 "Sex segregation and verification are mutually interdependent because, if there were no claims or basis for having separate male and female sporting events, there would be no need for sex verification testing."
-The Dutch athlete Foekje Dillema was banned for life in July 1950.
-The International Olympic Committee followed suit in 1968.
 Initially, women athletes "were asked to parade nude before a panel of doctors".
 For a period of time these tests were mandatory for female athletes, due to fears that male athletes would pose as female athletes and have an unfair advantage over their competitors.
+Additionally, fears increased in the mid-20th Century about female athletes not being "true" women as it became more acceptable for women to compete in sporting events.

+At the 1966 British Empire and Commonwealth Games, the IAAF required that all female athletes undergo a gynaecological examination to confirm they possessed female genitalia.
+Two weeks later, at the 1966 European Athletics Championships, they conducted visual examinations.
+This process was deemed the "nude parade" and many athletes reported feeling humiliated by these procedures.
+The International Olympic Committee (IOC) never adopted these methods.